History

 “Chelsea was loaded with shoe workers.
 And also in Peabody, you had leather workers.
 It seemed like the strikes were everywhere.
 The source of the activity in organizing unions was the Workmen’s Circle center, the Chelsea Labor Lyceum.
 The workers would come in on their own.
 They were Italian, Armenian, Irish.
 A lot of Jewish workers.
 And they were taken care of.
 We had a lot of people who did picketing.
 For the big national strikes, we gave tons of food; we were famous for that.
 Not only that, we had a social hall where they could play cards.
 And we had a beautiful library, really nice library, run by some members.“

 The Workmen’s Circle came to be known as the Red Cross of Labor.
-It is no accident that the victims of the Triangle Shirtwaist Fire are buried in a mass grave in the New York Workmen’s Circle cemetery.
+It is no accident that some of the victims of the 1911 Triangle Shirtwaist Fire are buried in a Workmen’s Circle cemetery in New York.

 2020-01-01